cisco/lal-build-manager/SPEC.md

 - *--config=name*: Passes a named config to `BUILD` as `$2`.

-This allows multiple blessed configurations of the same component, i.e. `lal build dme-unit-tests --config=asan` and `lal build dme-uni-tests --config=debug`.
+This allows multiple blessed configurations of the same component, i.e. `lal build dme-unit-tests --config=asan` and `lal build dme-unit-tests --config=debug`.
 Both are valid provided `dme-unit-tests` provides those `configurations` in the `components` part of the manifest.

 #### lal update [components..]